 The product has a pre-bias start up functionality and will not sink current during start up if a pre-bias source is present at the output terminals.
 If the pre-bias voltage is lower than the target value set in VOUT_COMMAND (0x21), the product will ramp up to the target value.
-If the pre-bias voltage is higher than the target value set in VOUT_COMMAND (0x21), the product will ramp up to the product will ramp down to the target value and in this case sink current for a time interval set by the command TOFF_MAX_WARN_LIMIT (0x66).
+If the pre-bias voltage is higher than the target value set in VOUT_COMMAND (0x21), the product will ramp down to the target value and in this case sink current for a time interval set by the command TOFF_MAX_WARN_LIMIT (0x66).